cometbft/cometbft/spec/abci/abci++_methods.md

     * `PrepareProposalRequest`'s fields `txs`, `misbehavior`, `height`, `time`, `next_validators_hash`, and `proposer_address` are the same as in `ProcessProposalRequest` and `FinalizeBlockRequest`.
-    * `PrepareProposalRequest.local_last_commit` is a set of the precommit votes that allowed the decision of the previous block, together with their corresponding vote extensions.
+    * `PrepareProposalRequest.local_last_commit` is a set of the precommit votes for the previous height, including the ones that led to the decision of the previous block, together with their corresponding vote extensions.
     * The `height`, `time`, and `proposer_address` values match the values from the header of the proposed block.
     * `PrepareProposalRequest` contains a preliminary set of transactions `txs` that CometBFT